-The Fire Department operates 11 engine companies, four aerial truck companies, and nine Mobile Intensive Care Units.
+The Fire Department operates 12 engine companies, five aerial truck companies and ten Mobile Intensive Care Units.

-A new Fire Station will soon be coming to Irving.
-Station No. 12 is currently in the works and is scheduled to be ready to operate in 2017.
-A new Engine, Ambulance and the first Tiller Truck in Irving will operate out of this fire station.
-A second Tiller Truck will be assigned to Fire Station No. 3.
+New Fire Station No. 12 opened August 2017.
+A new Engine, Ambulance and the first Tiller Truck in Irving operate out of this fire station.
+A second Tiller Truck is assigned to Fire Station No. 3.

 Irving Fire Department Awarded Best Practices Recognition Status by the Texas Fire Chiefs Association (TFCA)